 - Meal replacement bars

-These will help tide Owen over if we’re ever in a situation where he can’t eat anything else.
+The food we bring along helps tide Owen over if we’re ever in a situation where he won’t eat anything else.
 They also give us something to feed him his meds with in the morning and night.

 Owen also has meds that he doesn’t need all the time.
 I bring them along, in a small lunchbox style bag.
 This includes: